sambanova/ai-starter-kit/README.md

 ## Getting a SambaNova API key and setting your generative models

 Currently, there are two ways to obtain an API key from SambaNova.
 You can get a free API key using SambaCloud.
-Alternatively, if you are a current SambaNova customer, you can deploy your models using SambaStack.
+Alternatively, if you are a current SambaNova customer, you can deploy your models using SambaStack or SambaManaged.

 ### Use SambaCloud (Option 1)